Non-Abelian Chiral 2-Form and M5-Branes: Introduction

 The non-existence of a local action for multiple M5-branes was argued in another way by Witten \cite{Witten}.
 The M5-branes system is known to have conformal symmetry, which implies that upon double dimension reduction, the 4+1 dimensional action should be proportional to $ \int d^5 x {1\over R}. $ On the other hand, the reduction of a 5+1 dimensional local action on a circle should give $ \int d^5 x ~2\pi R $, which has the opposite dependence on $R$.
 As long as we assume a Lorentz-covariant formulation for M5-branes without explicit reference to the compactifiation radius $R$ except through the measure of integration, this gives a strong argument against the Lagrangian formulation of multiple M5-branes. \\

 Recently, there are proposals \cite{Douglas,LPS} claiming that the multiple M5-branes compactified on a circle of finite radius $R$ could be described by the $U(N)$ super Yang-Mills (SYM) theory for $N$ D4-branes even before taking the small $R$ limit.
 This would be a duality between two theories in 5 and 6 dimensions, respectively, but it can not be viewed as an example of the holographic principle of quantum gravity, because there is no gravitational force in these theories.
-Their proposal, if correct, would be revolutionary, however we will point out its difficulties later. \\
+However, we will point out its difficulties later. \\

-These developments suggest that it is already a tremendous progress to have a theory for multiple M5-branes compactified on a circle of finite radius $R$, if the following two criteria are satisfied: \begin{enumerate} \item In the limit $R\rightarrow 0$, the theory should be approximated by the gauge field sector of the multiple D4-branes theory, which is the $U(N)$ Yang-Mills theory in 5 dimensions. \item When the Lie algebra of the gauge symmetry is Abelian, the theory should reduce to $N$ copies of the Abelian self-dual 2-form gauge field theory. \end{enumerate}
+The above mentioned developments suggest that it is already a tremendous progress to try to have a theory for multiple M5-branes compactified on a circle of finite radius $R$.
+We stress that the following two criteria must be satisfied: \begin{enumerate} \item In the limit $R\rightarrow 0$, the theory should be approximated by the gauge field sector of the multiple D4-branes theory, which is the $U(N)$ Yang-Mills theory in 5 dimensions. \item When the Lie algebra of the gauge symmetry is Abelian, the theory should reduce to $N$ copies of the Abelian self-dual 2-form gauge field theory.
+(Single M5-brane theory.) \end{enumerate}

-In view of no-go theorems \cite{no-go}, the absence of 6 dimensional Lorentz symmetry due to compactification of the 5-th direction does not really necessarily make the task easier. \footnote {Notice that the 2nd criterion ensures the 6 dimensional Lorentz symmetry in the broken phase in the limit $R \rightarrow \infty$.} In the following we will construct an interacting theory satisfying both criteria.
+In view of no-go theorems \cite{no-go}, the absence of 6 dimensional Lorentz symmetry due to compactification of the 5-th direction does not really necessarily make the task easier.
+(Notice that the 2nd criterion ensures the 6 dimensional Lorentz symmetry in the broken phase in the limit $R \rightarrow \infty$.)
+In the following we will construct an interacting theory satisfying both criteria.
 The cost we have to pay to meet these criteria is a nonlocal treatment of the compactified dimension as we will see in the following sections.
 Such a description may seem exotic, but it might be justified in view of the special role played by the compactified direction in defining M-theory as the strong coupling limit of type $\IIA$ string theory. \\